nus-cs2030s/2021-s2/docs/01-compiler.md

 # Unit 1: Program and Compiler

-After this lecture, students should:
+After reading this unit, students should:

 - recap some fundamental programming concepts, including the concept of a program, a programming language, a compiler, and an interpreter
 - be aware of two modes of running a Java program (compiled vs. interpreted)